carla-simulator/carla/Docs/large_map_roadrunner.md

-# Generating Large Maps in RoadRunner
+# Create a Large Map in RoadRunner

 RoadRunner is the recommended software to create large maps to be imported into CARLA.
 This guide outlines what RoadRunner is, things to consider when building the large map and how to export custom large maps ready for importing into CARLA.